-Staff Analysis: The General Plan generally considers distribution and warehousing facilities as uses with low employment populations.
+Staff Analysis: The General Plan generally considers distribution and warehousing facilities as uses with low employment populations, as described in General Plan

+Objective GD-2-2 and the Luke Compatible Land Use Area Overlay.
 Accordingly, such uses are encouraged within the Luke Compatible Land Use Overlay and Loop 303 Corridor, so as to protect both Luke Air Force Base and to limit the number of people working and congregating in the area.
-On the other hand, the General Plan promotes the I-

-10 Corridor as a designated growth area intended for uses that can maximize the visibility and access provided by the interstate.
-As such, the application's predominant focus on warehousing and distribution uses within the corridor is not in conformance with the intent of the General Plan for this portion of the I-10 Corridor.
+On the other hand, the General Plan promotes the I-10 Corridor as a designated growth area intended for uses that can maximize the visibility and access provided by the interstate.
+As such, the PAD's predominant focus on light industrial uses, which comprise 62% of the entire PAD, and on warehousing and distribution, which could be built without limitation, are not in conformance with the intent of the General Plan for this portion of the I-10 Corridor.